-If you’re in B2B, lead generation is on your mind.
+If you’re in B2B, LinkedIn marketing and promotion as a channel for lead generation is on your mind.

 No matter what niche you’re focused on, there’s always going to be a focus on bringing qualified leads through the door.
 After all, leads become customers, and customers become revenue.